 What happens if fibroids are not treated?

-Transparent Hands is a Social Enterprise that is empowering people to help others enjoy happy and healthy lives.
-It is a Global Crowdfunding platform that helps in conducting free of cost surgeries of underprivileged people in Pakistan.
+Transparent Hands is empowering people to help others enjoy happy and healthy lives.
+It is a Global Crowdfunding platform that helps in conducting free-of-cost surgeries of underprivileged people in Pakistan.
 It has been able to conduct surgeries of over 200 patients so far out of which more than 15 were women who were suffering from uterine fibroids.
 Most of these women had undergone Hysterectomy and had their uterus removed completely.
-The throbbing abdominal pain and heavy bleeding is now a bygone memory of their lives.
+The throbbing abdominal pain and heavy bleeding are now a bygone memory of their lives.